 Fluoride is a naturally occurring element that prevents tooth decay when ingested during tooth development and topically when applied to teeth.
 Systemic fluorides are those that are ingested into the body and become incorporated into newly forming teeth.

-Systemic fluorides taken regularly during the time when teeth are developing (6 months to 16+ years of age) are deposited throughout the entire tooth surface and provide long lasting protection than those applied topically.
+Systemic fluorides taken regularly during tooth development (6 months to 16+ years of age) are deposited throughout the entire tooth surface and provide longer-lasting protection than those applied topically.

-You get it from fluoride in water, dietary fluoride supplements in the forms of tablets, drops or lozenges, and fluoride present in food and beverages.
-Topical fluorides make the teeth already present in the mouth stronger.
-It absorbs into the surface of the teeth, protecting them from tooth decay.
+You get it from fluoride in water, dietary fluoride supplements in the form of tablets, drops, or lozenges, and fluoride present in food and beverages.
+Topical fluorides strengthen the teeth already present in the mouth.
+They are absorbed into the surface of the teeth, protecting them from tooth decay.

 Topical fluorides include toothpaste, mouth rinses, and professionally applied fluoride gels, foams, and rinses.